AngrySkype/potassium-themes/README.md

 # potassium-themes
-You don't need to download any images from the background folder
+You don't need to download any images from the backgrounds folder

 Dark themes             |  Light themes :-------------------------:|:-------------------------: